ChristianKoplenig/SMIT/README.md

 - API access --> Depends on availability of public API
 - Implement 15min resolution measurements (user OPT IN needed at provider site)
-- Switch from Jupyter Notebook to modern GUI
 - Use Sphinx for documentation
 - Implement database
 - Create executable package